hamid-teimouri/TASEP/README.md

 # TASEP
-Simulation of closed TASEP with interacting particles yWith NN or NN + NNN interactions.
+Simulation of TASEP model with periodic boundaries with interacting particles.
+We considered nearest neighbor (NN) and next-nearest neighbor(NNN) interactions.